 The benefits of UHPC include:

-- Longer useful life—UHPC has an estimated longevity of 50-75 years.
+- Longer useful life—UHPC has an estimated longevity of more than 75 years.
 Regular concrete typically lasts only 15-25 years before needing to be replaced.

 - Lighter weight—Concrete wall panels designed with UHPC are 25-33 percent thinner.

 - Strength—Regular concrete has a compressive strength of 4,000 pounds per square inch (psi).
 UHPC has a compressive strength of 30,000 psi once fully cured.

 - Impact resistance—UHPC can absorb three times greater energy than regular concrete.

 - Chemical resistance

 - Cost savings—When the cost of UHPC is spread out across the life of the product, it has extensive cost benefits over standard concrete due to its longevity, reduced maintenance costs, reduced requirements for the amount of material needed per job, and the reduction in footing and support requirements needed.